Louis-CharlesBiron/canvasDotEffect/readme.md

 staticCVS.cleanDrawStatic()
 ```
 **Notes:**
-- Since there is no drawing loop, you do not need to run `CVS.startLoop()`
+- Since there is no drawing loop, you do not need to run `CVS.start()`
 - You can also overlay dynamic and static canvases to seamlessly distribute the drawing process.